eethansmith/COMP3022_GROUP_19/README.md

 A graph for data points being impact values for a certain hour-standard deviation being calculated from that mean to each data point.

 #New edit 23/03/2025

-a)Use visual analytics to show uncertainty in the data-Use colour coding:0.0–0.3=Blue Low uncertainty(very consistent reports)
+#### Use visual analytics to show uncertainty in the data-Use colour coding:

 <img width="497" alt="image" src="https://github.com/user-attachments/assets/7edde486-38b9-4c8e-bf9c-4e7cb36bc295" />

+0.0–0.3=Blue Low uncertainty(very consistent reports)
 0.3–0.6=Orange	Moderate uncertainty
 0.6–1.0=Red	High uncertainty (reports are conflicting / sparse) How is uncertainity score calculated: